apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>workloadType defines type of the workload.
-Stateless is a stateless workload type used to describe stateless applications.
-Stateful is a stateful workload type used to describe common stateful applications.
-Consensus is a stateful workload type used to describe applications based on consensus protocols, common consensus protocols such as raft and paxos.
-Replication is a stateful workload type used to describe applications based on the primary-secondary data replication protocol.</p>
+<p>workloadType defines type of the workload.<br />Stateless is a stateless workload type used to describe stateless applications.<br />Stateful is a stateful workload type used to describe common stateful applications.<br />Consensus is a stateful workload type used to describe applications based on consensus protocols, common consensus protocols such as raft and paxos.<br />Replication is a stateful workload type used to describe applications based on the primary-secondary data replication protocol.</p><br />
 </td>
 </tr>
 <tr>